Jonathan Bru: International career

 Bru represented France in almost every youth team, but never made an appearance for the senior side.
 In June 2009, he told Mauritian newspaper L'Express that he hoped to play one day for Mauritius, since both of his parents were born in the country; this became a reality when Mauritius head coach Akbar Patel called him to the squad for the 2012 Africa Cup of Nations qualifying campaign.

 Bru made his debut on 4 September 2010 in a 3–1 defeat at the hands of Cameroon, scoring the national team's goal through a penalty kick.
 His second goal came on 5 June of the following year against DR Congo, also for the ACN qualifiers and from the penalty spot.

 In August 2011, Bru was called up by Mauritius for the 2011 Indian Ocean Island Games, and played in all of the matches en route to the final, a loss to Seychelles on penalties.

 Managerial career

 In August 2022 Bru was appointed head coach of the reserve team of Paris-based club Red Star.

 Personal life

-Bru's younger brother, Kévin, is also a footballer midfielder.
+Bru's younger brother, Kévin, is also a football midfielder.
 He spent most of his career in France – with a lengthy spell in England with Ipswich Town – and also represented Mauritius internationally.